lamhq/tech-notes/pages/devops/aws/security/4-infrastructure-protection/aws-shield.md

 Gives you **24/7 access to the DDoS Response Team** (DRT).

-AWS Shield Advanced includes **DDoS cost protection**, a safeguard from scaling charges because of a DDoS attack that causes usage spikes on protected Amazon EC2, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, or Amazon Route 53.
+Includes **DDoS cost protection**, a safeguard from scaling charges because of a DDoS attack that causes usage spikes on protected Amazon EC2, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, or Amazon Route 53.

 Cost **$3000** per month.